box-community/box-javascript-sdk/README.md

 ```

 ## PersistentBoxClient
+You can register a callback accessTokenHandler function with the `PersistentBoxClient` type if you have your own API endpoint to generate App User tokens.
+You should only use the `PersistentBoxClient` if you can create an API endpoint for generating Box App User tokens that is inaccessible to unauthorized users.

+To create your own service for generating App User tokens, you can utilize an identity provider service like [Auth0](https://auth0.com) for example.
+Auth0 has a service called [webtask](https://webtask.io/) that you can write a secured lambda microservice that can generate a Box App User token using Auth0's [id_token](https://auth0.com/docs/tokens/id_token) to secure the API endpoint webtask provides.

+Additionally, Auth0 has a [guide](https://auth0.com/docs/integrations/aws-api-gateway) for implementing similar microservices within AWS.

+Auth0 is not a requirement for this SDK and is only listed to give an example.
+Any identity provider service that can aid in securing your own REST API for generating Box App User tokens should be sufficient.

 The `BoxSdk` object can create a new `PersistentBoxClient`.
 You can register a Promise or callback that resolves to an access token and keep your `PersistentBoxClient` authorized to make calls to the Box API.
 ### Examples of Valid `accessTokenHandlers`
 ```javascript